nlsynth/iroha/README.md

 * P2: Values wider than 64bits
 * P2: Set constraint not to split related insns
 * P2: Simplify wait cycle if there's 1 multi cycle insn in a state
-* P2: Pluggable optimizer and writer
 * P2: Set reset polarity to embedded module.
 * P2: Allow multiple embedded module instances.
 * P2: Carry bit of adder as input/output.
 * P2: Use profiling information to estimate IPC.
 * Q: Do we need instance/module separation?
-* AXI: Allow to use single port ram.
 * AXI: Allow or fail to attach both master/slave to an array.

 -- Source tree